coilhq/mucoa/README.md

 ```

 ### Multilateral Net Settlement Model:
-Settlements are deferred net if a number of transfers are settled together.
-Net settlements *(in which a number of transfers are settled together)* are by definition deferred *(since it takes time to construct a batch)*.

-Settlements are multilateral if each participant settles with the Hub for the net of all transfers to which it has been a party, no matter who the other party was.
+Net settlement is multilateral if each participant settles with the Hub for the net of all transfers to which it has been a party, no matter who the other party was.

 ```
 A owes someone who owes someone else, so A should go direct to C: